gabefletch/DeltaBlock/README.md

+> [!CAUTION]
+> **This project has been deprecated and is no longer being maintained.
+The original Configuration ID used for DeltaBlock has since been deleted and all mentions of the original ID have been removed from the repository.
+The decision was made to discontinue DeltaBlock over security concerns, although no Logs were ever collected.
+The decision to keep the repository archived as read-only was made for the sake of those who wish to implement a similar filtering system on their own.
+The last version of the README starts after this line of text.**

 # δb‎ ‎ ‎ DeltaBlock
 ### More than just an adblocker.
 DeltaBlock is a powerful DNS-based configuration for adblocking, phishing protection and increased privacy.<br>